Is an arts boarding school right for you?

 What if I’m uncertain about a career in the arts?

-KL: At our core, we are a high school—a boarding high school with a co-curricular arts component.
+KL: At our core, we are a high school—a boarding high school with a co-curricular arts component and a college preparatory curriculum.
 While most students choose this school because of our arts opportunities, our academic program builds a strong foundation for any possible future path.
 When students leave here, many go on to careers in the arts, but a significant number start in careers outside the arts that still draw upon the creative—and academic—preparation that they received at Interlochen.

 No matter what career path a student ends up following, one of the most important benefits of an arts education is the momentum it creates.
 The passion and curiosity, which are inherent to the arts, are going to drive students to learn valuable foundational skills in communication, time-management, self-direction, collaboration, and more.